Stuart Forster talks with Dwayne Thompson, the Alabama-based chef who established Big Daddy Sauces in 2015.

 During 2020, the first year of the pandemic, Dwayne opened his catering division.

 “It picked up pretty well because people couldn’t get out.
-So, having a mobile catering service, I was able to go and people in neighbourhoods and subdivisions and visit people.
-It actually worked out really well throughout the pandemic because restaurants hadn’t figured out delivery services, the parking and the calling.
+So, having a mobile catering service, I was able to go and visit people in neighbourhoods and subdivisions.
+It actually worked out really well throughout the pandemic because restaurants hadn’t figured out delivery services, parking and calling.
 So we were ahead of the game,” he explains.

 Dwayne started selling his sauce and seasoning at markets and places locally.
 That resulted in him being noticed and picked up by the Piggly Wiggly supermarket chain, whose outlets are primarily in the south-eastern USA.